 Q: How does the carbon tracker work?

-A: The carbon tracker relies on a number of different studies by reputable organizations such as the EPA.
-Activities like heating or transportation are converted into tons of CO2 emissions and presented in the app.
+A: The carbon tracker relies on a number of different studies by reputed organizations like the EPA.
+Activities like heating or transportation are converted into tons of carbon dioxide equivalent (CO2e) emissions and presented in the app.
 The quantified framework is invaluable in increasing awareness and suggesting next steps.
-Read this fascinating Croton 100 blog to learn about the history of the Carbon Tracker.
+Read this blog to learn about the history of and source for the Carbon Tracker.

 Q: How accurate is the carbon tracker?

-A: While we have taken all reasonable steps to be pretty accurate, the intention is not to track every molecule of CO2, but to provide big-picture directionally correct estimates that can guide our behaviors.
+A: While we strive for accuracy, our intention is not to track every molecule of CO2e, but to provide reasonably accurate estimates that can guide our decisions.

-A: Yes, while it is designed for residents of Putnam County zip codes, the app will perform carbon calculations for any zip code.
-However, the reference numbers such as average household emissions are specific to your zip code.
-The app (including source code) can be licensed for free to any not-for-profit, and can be customized to any zip code in the United States.
-Contact firstname.lastname@example.org if you are interested.
+A: No. While it was initially designed for residents of Croton-on-Hudson, NY, the app will perform carbon calculations for any of the 42,000 zip codes in the United States.
+The app can be licensed for free to any not-for-profit, and can be customized to any zip code in the United States.
+Contact us at email@example.com, if you are interested.

 Q: I just finished using the app.
 What should I do next?